Ditipriya5678/Basic-Portfolio-Website-HTML/README.md

 # CV
-This is a basic portfolio website made using HTML.
+This is a basic portfolio website made using HTML and CSS.